Understanding and debugging the web authentication broker workflow (Windows Store apps using C#/VB/C++ and XAML)

-When an app calls the web authentication broker, the user gets a dialog box in which the necessary webpages are rendered to sign in.
+When an app calls the web authentication broker, the user gets a dialog box in which the necessary web pages are rendered to sign in.
+The provider of the service must allow the user to explicitly consent to that authentication, and typically includes a "Keep me logged in" option.
+The provider must also make it clear to the user how their identity is being used, typically by providing a link to a privacy statement from the logon page.
 After the user completes those steps, the dialog box goes away and the user continues with the app.

 The following diagram shows an example modal dialog box.